 The law of politics, especially electoral law, is Graeme Orr's primary research expertise.
 His books include The Law of Politics (2019 and 2010), Ritual and Rhythm in Electoral Systems (2015), and The Law of Deliberative Democracy (2016, with Ron Levy).
-He co-edited Realising Democracy (2003), Electoral Democracy: Australian Prospects (2011) and The Cambridge Handbook of Deliberative Constitutionalism (2018) as well as several symposia on the law of politics.
 His PhD thesis examined electoral bribery.
-Graeme does consultancy and pro bono work in the field and regular media commentary, with over 100 commentaries in major print and online outlets.
-Until 2016 he was International Editor of the Election Law Journal.
+Graeme does consultancy and pro bono work in the field and regular media commentary, with over 110 'op-eds'.

 He has also published extensively in labour law, the law of negligence and on issues of language and law.
 Although he had limited experience as a legal practitioner, Graeme was twice an Associate to Federal Court judges and admitted solicitor of the Queensland Supreme Court.

-Graeme authors the entry on Australia for the Annual Register, a 260 year old almanac of world affairs.
-In 2014 he was elected to the Australian Academy of Law.
+Graeme authors the entry on Australia for the Annual Register, a 264 year old almanac of world affairs.
+He has been was elected to the Australian Academy of Law and the Academy of Social Sciences in Australia.

-He is married to Dr Gen Dingle, a clinical psychology academic, and has two exquisite and irascible girls.
+He is married to Professor Gen Dingle, a clinical psychology academic, and has two exquisite and irascible girls.

 Fellow, Academy of the Social Sciences in Australia; Fellow, Australian Academy of Law